Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 * Asset managers and viewers can see assets from only one partition at a time.
 To work on multiple partitions side by side, open multiple browser tabs.

-* You restrict access to partitioned records by [user, group, or role](/servicemanager-config/assets/manage-partitions#managing-access-to-partitions).
+* You restrict access to partitioned records by [user or role](/servicemanager-config/assets/manage-partitions#managing-access-to-partitions).

 ## Deciding whether to create partitions

 Only partition your assets if you have a strong reason to do so.

 There are various places in Hornbill where assets can be viewed and acted upon by users who do not have the Asset Management Admin role or the Asset Management User role.
-For example, when agents log a request, they may need to select an asset as part of that process in the Intelligent Capture.
+For example, when agents raise a request, they may need to select an asset as part of that process when completing the Intelligent Capture form.

-In the case of a managed service provider (MSP), that Intelligent Capture is designed for a specific set of users.
+In the case of a Managed Service Provider (MSP), that Intelligent Capture is designed for a specific set of users.
 Each service is defined separately for each customer.
-The service defines an Intelligent Capture, and the Intelligent Capture --- by prompting the user for an asset --- defines which asset partition they can search and select from.
+The service defines an Intelligent Capture, and the form --- by prompting the user for an asset --- defines which asset partition they can search and select from.
 The form filters further based on ownership, shared visibility, and so on.

-As an assets admin, you control Asset Management users' access to partitioned asset records by role, group, or user --- but not to individual integration points such as the search form in an Intelligent Capture.
+As an assets admin, you control Asset Management users' access to partitioned asset records by role or user, but not to individual integration points such as the search form in an Intelligent Capture.

 If you choose to enable partitioning, you must revisit all your Intelligent Captures that use the Asset form and change this to the Partitioned Assets form.